GENERAL INFORMATION: 503-823-4000

 C. Updates.
 The Plan will periodically, and at least every 10 years, be reviewed and updated to respond to changes in the condition of the urban forest, changes in city policy or changes to applicable regulatory mandates.

 (Amended by Ordinance No. 188278, effective April 14, 2017.)

 A. Generally.
 Heritage Trees are trees that because of their age, size, type, historical association or horticultural value, are of special importance to the City.

 B. Nuisance trees.
 Trees may not be designated as Heritage Trees if, on the date they would be designated, the tree species is on the Nuisance Plant List.

 C. Private trees.
 Trees on private property may not be designated as Heritage Trees without the consent of the property owner; however, the consent of a property owner will bind all successors, heirs, and assigns.
-When a Private Tree is designated as a Heritage Tree, the owner shall record the designation on the property deed, noting on such deed that the tree is subject to the regulations of this Chapter.
+When a Private Tree is designated as a Heritage Tree, the owner shall record the designation on the property deed, noting on such deed that the tree is subject to the regulations of this Title.

 D. Designation.
 The Urban Forestry Commission (UFC) makes a recommendation to City Council as to whether a tree should be designated as a Heritage Tree.
 A recommendation to designate a tree shall be supported by at least six members of the UFC.
 City Council may designate a tree if it finds that the tree’s health, aerial space, and open ground area for the root system have been certified as sufficient by an arborist.

 E. Removal of designation.
 The Urban Forestry Commission (UFC) makes a recommendation to City Council as to whether the Heritage Tree designation should be removed from a tree.
 A recommendation to remove the designation shall be supported by at least six members of the UFC.
 City Council may remove the designation if it finds that the designation is no longer appropriate.